 “We wanted a stable neighborhood, a building in our price range (up to $850,000), a minimum return of about $40,000/year, and good condition.
 So we bought a five-unit multifamily property in Greenwood, built 14 years earlier, for $810,000.

 “The units are all two-bedroom, two-bath, with a washer and dryer and off-street parking.
 When we bought the building, the rents were averaging around $1,200/month.
 They are now averaging around $1,700 to $1,800 per month.
 The rents could probably go a couple of hundred higher, but the tenants are good and we have low turnover.

 “So, we grossed $108,000 and after expenses such as taxes, property management, maintenance, vacancy rate, and utilities, we netted $63,000 last year.”

 After becoming landlords, Martha and Terry continued working.
 In fact, even though they had sold most of the equities in their IRA to buy a first rental property, they spent the next few years replenishing the equities in their retirement accounts.

 Then the price of oil crashed, and they started getting jittery about their home’s value in Anchorage.
 “The economy in Anchorage is heavily dependent on oil, and Alaska was starting to see an economic downturn similar to the late 1980s.
 Layoffs were starting to roll around, new home starts dropped dramatically, businesses were closing, etc. We decided to sell the house, even though we didn’t want to move yet.
 We had some significant equity in it; we didn’t want that equity to evaporate.

 “About six months after the house sold, my project management work was drying up.
 Frankly, with the house sold, no debts to carry, and a nice income from the self-directed IRA, we were free birds!
 Neither of us could think of a good reason why we should try to start over someplace else.

-“So, we decided to retire.”
+“So, we decided to retire early.”